Lishakuinkel/Giftlab/README.md

 GIFTLAB incorporates all the features of a professional website:

 - Search for an item by name in the search bar
 - Create an account and Login if the account already exists
-    - Select a product and see a full description of it open up
+- Celect a product and see a full description of it open up
 - Add an item to cart
 - Adjust quantities in the cart and it will update the purchase order
 - View cart
 - Submit the purchase with a confirmation
 - Order History on the profile page
 - Logout or Continue shopping
 - Thank you for your purchase end of shopping experience

 When you log out and log in again your previous purchase history will be stored and will be presented in your profile.